athento/athento-nx-ui/README.md

 Select a page in a ContentView
 ------------------------------

-- You can introduces a page index into page-navigator to select it in a ContentView.
+- You can introduce a page index into page-navigator to select your page in a ContentView.